MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 In our sample, we recommend that BYOD devices not be permitted.
 Using [Intune BYOD enrollment](/mem/intune/enrollment/windows-enrollment-methods) allows users to enroll devices that are less, or not trusted.
 However it's important to note that in organizations that have a limited budget to purchase new devices, looking to use existing hardware fleet, or considering non-windows devices, might consider the BYOD capability in Intune to deploy the Enterprise profile.

-The following guidance will configure Enrollment for deployments that will deny BYOD access.
+The following guidance configures enrollment for deployments that deny BYOD access.

 ### Set enrollment restrictions preventing BYOD